- Search The Registry

 - Teacher’s Forum

 - My Account

-*On this date in 1894, Provident Hospital opened in in northwest Baltimore, Maryland.
+*On this date in 1894, Provident Hospital opened in northwest Baltimore, Maryland.

-Within two years it moved to a larger site at 413 W. Biddle Street.
+Within two years, it moved to a larger site at 413 W. Biddle Street.
 Provident Hospital was one of the first Black medical facilities located in Baltimore.
-The idea (at the time) of a Black hospital was a place where a Negro physician could mature in his craft and ladies could become nurses through a nursing school.
-The idea of a Black hospital came to mind prior to the American Civil War.
-After 30 years at the Biddle St. site, the hospital relocated to an even larger site, the former Union Protestant Hospital site at 1514 Division Street (Union Protestant Hospital is now known as Union Memorial Hospital and located in North Baltimore City).
+The idea (at the time) of a Black hospital was a place where a Negro physician could mature in his craft and ladies could become nurses through nursing school.
+The idea of a Black hospital came to mind before the American Civil War.
+After 30 years at the Biddle St. site, the hospital relocated to an even larger site, the former Union Protestant Hospital site at 1514 Division Street (Union Protestant Hospital is now known as Union Memorial Hospital and is located in North Baltimore City).

-Researchers may access the material at the Baltimore City Archives during its regular business hours.
+Researchers may access the material at the Baltimore City Archives during regular business hours.
 Photographs from the collection have been placed on Flickr.com for viewing, commenting, and identification.
 The Bon Secours Health System commemorated the Provident Hospital after its closing with a historical garden and display of memorabilia on the site on the Liberty Hospital campus.
-The garden, along both Liberty Heights and Towanda Avenue, commemorates not only Provident Hospital, but also Lutheran Hospital (with which Provident merged), and the Liberty Medical Center.
+Along both Liberty Heights and Towanda Avenue, the garden commemorates Provident Hospital, Lutheran Hospital (with which Provident merged), and the Liberty Medical Center.
 The garden was known as Trinity Gardens and was part of the sale of the Liberty Campus to Baltimore City Community College in 2010.
-A release from Bon Secours Medical system at the time indicated that BCCC intended to preserve Trinity Gardens.
+A release from the Bon Secours Medical system at the time indicated that BCCC intended to preserve Trinity Gardens.

 Image: Maryland State Archives